softwaresaved/international-survey/analysis/text_de.md

 Among these participants, only 33% are generally named as main author for the paper.
 Among the 67% of those who are not main author, 78% are at least mentioned as co-authors.
 And among these last 22% of RSEs that are not mentioned as co-author or main author, 69% are at least generally acknowledged in the main text of the paper.
 On conference, the number of RSEs that present their work in conference is rather small, only 56%, when compared to the paper publications.

 Software also requires specific citations, and even if the way to do it properly is not standardise yet, it is another way for RSEs to be recognised in their role, but also giving recognition to others that develop software.
 In that perspective, we asked them *how do they reference software directly or the papers describing the software?*.
 Among the propositions they could choose, citing the specific version of the software is the most common way to cite it (43%), followed by paper about software or the software itself (32%) or software itself (25%).
 It is important to note that this question did not have a "No" as an option, therefore these numbers need to be put in perspective of the high number of none answer.
-Less than 20 % of people chose one of the option.
+Less than 20 % of people chose one of the options.
 RSEs do not seem to often cite the software they use.

-The other development practice is how the code is distributed and if the RSEs are often releasing their work under open licence.
+The other development practice is how the code is distributed and if the RSEs are releasing their work under open licence.
-We asked the participants if they have ever released their work under open source licence and
+We asked the participants if they have ever released their work under open source licence and 62% of them replied by the affirmative.
+However, as it could be considered as a small number, among these 62%, it is seems that the vast majority of them doing it all the time (42%).
+Therefore, as soon as the step to open source is done, it seems that RSEs seems a constant interest in it.
+However, they rarely use a Digital Object Identifier (DOI) to help to identify their software. only 18% of them are doing it.
+And the frequency of use of the DOI among them is much more variable than for the open licence.

 A last element about publications is the use of [ORCID](https://orcid.org/).
-It is an online service that allows to connect
+It is an online service that allows to connect different publications and work with one identifier per researcher.
+Half of them are using the service.

 ## Academic publications